 Sets the tab index of the form element on the page.

-Any Gutenberg block, including the Gravity Forms block, can be set to be reusable using the option within the overflow menu icon.
+Any editor block, including the Gravity Forms block, can be set to be reusable using the option within the overflow menu icon.
 This creates a saved block that has all the options that were set at the time the reusable block was created.
 This saved block can be added to any page (look under the Saved section of the “block add” popover window).